Skip to content Skip to Programs Navigation

 Applied work experience

 Applying the skills and knowledge you learn through tangible work experience will prepare you to make an immediate impact when you begin your career.
 Before beginning your second year of coursework, you’ll need to fulfill the Applied Work Experience degree requirement with an established company or organization.
-Prior to starting your MBA, and while you’re in the program, our Career & Leadership coaches will help you identify, evaluate, and find opportunities to complete this requirement.
+Prior to starting your MBA, and while you’re in the program, our career coaches will help you identify, evaluate and find opportunities to complete this requirement.
 These opportunities can include company internships, entrepreneurial endeavors, consulting engagements, faculty-directed research projects and other externally oriented experiential opportunities.

 Concentrations